Aeroluna/LunaCoopMod/README.md

 - Changed Warp Stargate model slightly.
 - Fixed an issue where High Templar's Psionic Storm ability would no longer show an impact model after researching Plasma Surge.
+- Fixed an issue where Shield Overcharge mastery listed its value as `+X Percent` instead of `+X%`.
+- Fixed an issue where Feedback/Psionic Storm would only be casted by the selected subgroup when selecting both High Templar and Archons.
+- Fixed an issue where Psionic Storms could stack after researching Plasma Surge.

 yeah.